|

 history of six

-individuals who had symptoms of the disease that eventually bore his name.
+individuals in London who had symptoms of the disease that eventually bore his name.

 Unusually for such a description, he did not actually examine all these patients